Best Aftershave Balm: We Select a Winner In This Comprehensive Guide

 That all changed sometime late in 2012 or early in 2013, when the company inexplicably decided to reformulate their lotion with a seemingly bottomless bucket of synthetic ingredients and artificial dyes.
 While there are a lot of good business reasons to skimp on quality, a decline like that is usually accompanied by a rebranding, or at least by a commensurate drop in sticker price.

 Unfortunately, TAOS continued selling their reformulated balm as if nothing had changed, leading to a bevy of returns from formerly happy customers who had signed up for their complementary replenishment service.
-The current formulation, though not all bad, has dropped to around the 27,000th Amazon sales rank in Beauty, and the product page even claims the lotion has been discontinued by the manufacturer, though TAOS still seems to be selling it through their own website at about $40 for 3.3 fluid ounces.
+The current formulation, though not all bad, has dropped to around the 27,000th in sales rank, and the product page even claims the lotion has been discontinued by the manufacturer, though TAOS still seems to be selling it through their own website at about $40 for 3.3 fluid ounces.

 The scent of this Art of Shaving lotion is your first hint that something has changed.
 Where the old formula was hefty and dignified, with a strong sandalwood note, this product has a much less substantial perfumey aroma that smells more like baby powder than authentic Indian sandalwood.
 It has also apparently been dyed brown, where the old formula was a soft off-white color.
 No obvious explanation has been given for this, but darkening a skin-care product is often done to conceal natural discoloration or irregularities in the mix.